Nymania

 The capsules are too heavy to be windborne, but when ripe they sometimes are blown over the veld, bearing their seeds in the manner of miniature tumbleweeds.

-Carl Peter Thunberg originally described the species as Aitonia capensis in honour of William Aiton, but John Lindley later renamed it to Nymania in honour of Carl Fredrik Nyman.
+Carl Peter Thunberg originally described the species as Aitonia capensis in honour of William Aiton, but Sextus Otto Lindberg later renamed it to Nymania in honour of Carl Fredrik Nyman.
 Nymania capensis is the only species in the genus Nymania Lindb.
 Another species, "Nymania insignis K.Schum." (in the junior homonym genus Nymania K.Schum.; Euphorbiaceae) is a synonym of Phyllanthus clamboides.
 The genus has variously been assigned to the families Sapindaceae, Aitoniaceae, and Meliaceae.
 The correct assignment also is under review.
 Some characteristics, such as the pollen type, still are giving taxonomists pause.

 Though the plant currently is valued as an ornamental, it is not easy for the amateur to germinate and it does not seem to have been of much material importance in other respects; it has been reported to have been used in folk medicine for the treatment of convulsions.
 Goats will browse it, but it is seldom plentiful enough to be important as a major source of forage.